 The Dr. Ernest Felix Rillos Scholarship Fund was established in memory of Dr. Rillos, a proud Kofa High School graduate.
 After serving in the U.S. Navy and attending the University of California School of Medicine, he returned to Yuma, establishing his orthopedic surgery practice.
 The scholarship honors the love of community and passion of the medical field Dr. Rillos embodied.

 - Student applicants must be from Kofa High School

 - The graduating high school seniors will exhibit an interest in healthcare-related career programs

 - Recipient must have a GPA of 2.5 or higher

-Healthcare Scholarships are made possible thanks to local donors who are passionate about education and creating opportunities for Yuma County students.
+Healthcare Scholarships are made possible thanks to local donors who are passionate about education and creating opportunities for Yuma County, Arizona students.
 These donors thoughtfully chose to give to help others excel, and they believe that supporting health and allied health education benefits the entire community.

 Scholarship donors include but are not limited to the following individuals or families: Lucille Brygger, Rene Ozuna, Mary Fox, Edgar P. and Kay E. Jurgenson, Gwen and Howard Mitchell, Marlena Schwoerer, and the fundraising efforts of many Yuma Regional Medical Center volunteers.

 - Applicants must be a graduating high school senior with an interest in a healthcare-related career or a current college or graduate student accepted by, or currently enrolled in, an accredited healthcare-related career program.